Transpiler¶

 transpiled_circuit.draw("mpl", scale=0.8)

-Choose how to dress your boxes¶
+Choose how to annotate your boxes¶

 All the two-qubit gates and measurement boxes in the returned circuit own left-dressed annotations.
 In particular,